 The Audit Committee consists of three members, Mr. Cownie, Ms. Laing and Dr. Sexton.
 Ms. Laing is the chairperson of the Committee and has been designated as an Audit Committee financial expert.
-In 2003, the Audit Committee met four times.
-The Audit Committee and the Board of Directors adopted a revised Charter for the Audit Committee in 2003 which complies with the requirements of the Sarbanes-Oxley Act of 2002 and the NYSE Rules.
-The Committee will review and reassess the adequacy of its Charter annually.
+In 2004, the Audit Committee met six times.
+The Audit Committee and the Board of Directors amended and restated its Charter for the Audit Committee in 2005 which complies with the requirements of the Sarbanes-Oxley Act of 2002 and the NYSE Rules.
+This Charter is included as Appendix II to this Proxy Statement.
+The Committee reviews and reassesses the adequacy of its Charter annually.
 The Company's securities are listed on the New York Stock Exchange and are governed by its listing standards.
 All members of the Audit Committee are Independent Directors and meet the independence requirements for audit committees under the NYSE Rules and the Exchange Act.
 (See "The Board of Directors and its Committees-Director Independence, Committee Charters and Audit Committee.")